seed-run/homepage/_docs/promoting-to-production.md

 title: Promoting to Production
 ---

 Seed creates two default stages when a project is added.
-A **dev** stage that builds project's default Git repository branch (usually the **master** branch) and a **production** stage that can only be deployed by promoting a working build from a development stage.
+A **dev** stage that builds project's default Git repository branch (usually the **master** branch) and a **production** or **prod** stage that can only be deployed by promoting a working build from a development stage.
 A Seed project will always have exactly one production stage, and it cannot be removed.
 However, you can add more development stages that track a specific [branch]({% link _docs/adding-a-stage.md %}) or a [pull request]({% link _docs/working-with-pull-requests.md %}).

 > The production stage in Seed does not track a branch and cannot be removed